DavidFarrell/thingsithinkithink.blog/content/posts/2024/12-21-off-the-radar-ai-gems-for-2024.md

 title: "Off-the-Radar AI links for the End of the Year"
 date: 2024-12-21T12:00:00Z
 slug: /off-the-radar-ai-links-for-2024/
-description: "Sharing a few lesser-known but invaluable resources and use cases in AI that might have flown under your radar this year."
+description: "Sharing a few lesser-known (but I liked them) things that I don't see other people talking about."
 image: images/2024/off-the-radar-ai-gems.png
 caption: an AI generatted image of end of year reflections on my computer
 categories: